How To Get Back In Touch With An Old Friend Or Acquaintance

 - Send them a text saying the same as the above, but in a more concise form.

-- Give them a call and chat in person, if you don't get too anxious about that kind of thing.
+- Give them a call and chat in person, if you don't get too anxious about talking on the phone.

 - Go somewhere where know you'll run into them in person.